Horovod vs Luigi

 - How much does it cost?

-- Horovod is completely free to use.
+- Horovod is completely free and open-source with no associated costs.

 - Does it have a free plan?

-- Yes, it is free and open-source.
+- Yes, Horovod is fully free and open-source with no paid plans.

 - What integrations does it support?

-- It supports TensorFlow, PyTorch, and MXNet.
+- Horovod supports TensorFlow, PyTorch, and MXNet frameworks for distributed training.

 - Who is it best for?